w3c/wai-tutorials/source/page-structure/content.html.erb.md

   - H48
   - H49
 ---
-Semantic HTML provides several ways other than [headings](headings.html)to structure content.
+Semantic HTML provides several ways other than headings to structure content.
 This helps to keep the website extensible, the content reusable and also conveys more meaning to assistive technologies.

 ## Paragraphs